How to Navigate Google’s Privacy Changes

 Information for your business and your customers

-User privacy has been a hot topic the past few years.
+User privacy has been a hot topic for the past few years.
 Particularly since the Cambridge Analytica Scandal, users have been thinking a lot more about where their data is going.
 After all, people enter emails, birthdays, credit card information, and geographical location when shopping online, interacting on social media, or even just performing a general search.
 While users give this information freely, they want to make sure that their data is safe and isn’t being treated incorrectly.
 Google is starting to roll out more features that focus on protecting user privacy.
 The biggest one?
 Phasing out third-party cookies.

 Cookies are bits of code that track information as a user interacts with a website.
 Companies proceed to use the information the cookies gathered to re-target users with relevant advertising in order to achieve higher conversions.
 By phasing out third-party cookies, Google will be limiting the number of groups collecting user information on Chrome.
 Google will eventually be the only group storing user data, allowing them to make sure privacy is prioritized and information is safe.
 Companies looking to monitor user activity on their sites will use Google Analytics and other Google-based platforms moving forward.